The New Breed Of Kopitiam

-When the sun sets, indulge in Asian-inspired tapas like Dali’s Pork Feet ($12) and Iberico Steak ($23), or sit back with a glass of Young Tau Foo ($18), a special cocktail made with pressed beancurd and Snow Leopard vodka.
+When the sun sets, indulge in Asian-inspired tapas like Chicken Yakitori ($5) and Iberico Pork ($15), or sit back with a glass of Blue Nippon ($13), a special cocktail made with rum, blue curacao, lemon, and egg white.
 Mmm, tasty.

 Address: 127 Telok Ayer Street, S(068596)